adrianskelton/adrianproject5/README.md

 ### Site Goals
 1. To provide users with a place to purchase art prints from different artists in Sweden.
-2. To provide the users the ability to search artists and style of art.
+2. To provide the users the ability to search artists and style of art
-3. To provide the users with the ability to save art to their wishlist
+3. To provide the users with the ability to view each artists profile
-4. To provide the users with the ability to check their order history.
+4. To provide the users with the ability to check their order history
+5. To provide the users the ability to read blog posts
-6. To provide the users with the ability to leave a feedback for the artists.
+6. To provide the users with the ability to leave comments on blog posts

 ### Scope